Top 10 British Furniture Designers

 In the early 19th century, John Harris Heal but an end to straw mattresses in London, introducing French-style, feather-filled mattresses to London homeowners.
 His widow Fanny, and their son, John Harris Junior continued to reform the British bedding industry, offering French wool stuffing- a revolutionary idea in Victorian times.
 Ambrose Heal Junior joined the fold in 1893 with the mantra ‘if in doubt, innovate’, pushing British design stands and knighted in 1933 for his contributions to the industry.
 For over two centuries, Heals has continued to celebrate the art of hand tools and green woodworking techniques, from the traditional Windsor chair to the iconic Arts and Crafts furniture.
 From the traditional Windsor chair to iconic Arts and Crafts furniture.
 Their Modern British collection takes these shapes and details, evolving them for a fresh take on a classic look.
-Read the story behind them here.
+Read the story behind their success here.

 Beaumont & Fletcher’s handmade furniture sticks tightly to a brief of traditional methods and materials, made in England, naturally.
 Founder, John Crowell, restored furniture in his youth., spending summer holidays stripping down chaise longues and rebuilding them under the watchful eye of a retired master upholsterer.
 Naming his company after two successful playwrights, Beaumont & Fletcher’s furniture reflects a dramatic theatrical style.